-From the age of 2½ months to 3 years a child can be placed in a crèche.
+From the age of 2½ months up to 3 years, a child can be placed in a crèche.
 Crèches are funded by local authorities but, depending on their income, some parents must pay an additional fee.
-They are open for 11 hours a day, closed on public holidays and for a month over the summer.
-All cities, towns and some villages have a local crèche; France has an excellent child-care system in which the state funds 80% of the care.
-However, being in high demand, crèches do get filled up quickly.
-It is therefore wise to reserve a place as soon as you know you are having a baby.
+They are open for 11 hours a day, and closed on public holidays and for a month over the summer.
+France has an excellent child-care system in which the state funds 80% of the care, and all cities, towns and some villages will have a local crèche.
+However, being in high demand, crèches do get filled up quickly, so it’s wise to reserve a place as soon as you know you are having a baby.

 There are three types of crèches in France: